CharlieDigital/chrlschn/src/content/blog/2023/your-interview-process-is-too-damn-long.md

 ## Efficient use of time

-Selfishly, I hated wasting my own time with protracted, multi-session interview processes.
-To that end, for any particular type of role, I ended up designing a tight set of technical questions that aimed to identify a candidate's level of experience in 10-12 questions/exercises for any given topic.
+Selfishly, I hate wasting my own time with protracted, multi-session interview processes.
+To that end, for any particular type of role, I end up designing a tight set of technical questions that aim to identify a candidate's level of experience in 10-12 questions/exercises for any given topic.

 Take an example of a C#/.NET backend engineer; I ended up with an assessment that only requires ~45 minutes and 10 questions to determine a candidate's level of seniority and experience: